Key Takeaways

 - They handle everything after closing: Permitting, repairs, re-inspection, and violation clearance all happen after you've already received your money

-Selling to one cash buyer when you have open violations puts you in a weak negotiating position.
-The buyer knows you are under pressure from daily fines.
-They know traditional buyers can't close.
-They know you need to sell fast.
-And they use all of that leverage to push their offer as low as possible.
+Not every cash buyer treats a violation seller fairly.
+Some know you are under pressure from daily fines, know traditional buyers can't close, and use that leverage to push their offer as low as possible.

-- Accurate violation pricing wins: The investor who most accurately estimates violation resolution costs — rather than inflating them — can offer you more and still make their numbers work
+- Accurate violation pricing helps you: A buyer who accurately estimates resolution costs, rather than inflating them, can offer you more and still make the numbers work

-- L&I expertise is an advantage: Investors with the best contractor relationships and L&I process knowledge have lower resolution costs, which means higher offers to you
+- L&I expertise is an advantage: A buyer with strong contractor relationships and L&I process knowledge has lower resolution costs, which can mean a higher offer to you

-- Speed still applies: Multiple cash offerss still close in 7-14 days with violations open
+- Speed still applies: A cash sale can still close in 7-14 days with violations open

 You submit your property details once.
-Multiple investors with Philadelphia L&I experience review your violation history, estimate resolution costs, and submit their best offers.
-You choose the highest one — or none of them.
+Propcash reviews your violation history, estimates resolution costs, and usually responds with a cash offer within 24 hours, with the math behind the number laid out.
+You can accept it or walk away.
 There's no obligation, no fees, and no pressure to accept.

 Let's run the actual numbers on a realistic Philadelphia scenario: a rowhome with a facade violation, an unpermitted bathroom, and an electrical panel that needs upgrading.